Top three reasons to go backcountry skiing in Grand Teton

 How fit do I need to be?

-In order to enjoy this backcountry adventure, you need to have a moderate level of fitness.
+In order to enjoy this Teton backcountry tour, you need to have a moderate level of fitness.
 You will be on your feet for a full day.
 While there is terrain for all skill levels in Grand Teton National Park, you will need to manage controlled descents in variable conditions.
 All participants should feel comfortable on blue level resort runs and be able to carry a loaded daypack while skinning up variable degrees of terrain.

 What if I’ve never backcountry skied before?

-Backcountry skiing isn’t just for pros looking for the ultimate thrill ride, it’s also beginner friendly, meaning anyone with blue level resort experience can have fun in the backcountry.
+Backcountry skiing isn’t just for pros looking for the ultimate thrill ride, it’s also beginner friendly, meaning anyone with challenging blue or black level resort experience can have fun in the backcountry.
 If you’ve never backcountry skied before, heading out with a guide is your best bet.
 They’ll take care of the planning, introduce you to the basics, like skinning uphill, and teach you how to manage the terrain.
 They also have the experience and avalanche training to keep you safe.

 What equipment do I need to bring?